 Weight

 Because we’re looking for the best ultralight sleeping pad specifically for fastpacking, we wanted to ensure that any pad we chose would keep your pack light and runnable.
+While getting sleeping pads at much lower costs is possible, the additional weight gets added quickly as the price decreases.

-The lightest pads are generally also the least comfortable and warm, such as the Gossamer Gear Thinlight Foam Pad 1/8″.
+The lightest pads are generally the least comfortable and warm, such as the Gossamer Gear Thinlight Foam Pad 1/8″, which really is just a very thin piece of insulating foam.
 Depending on the trip, that might be exactly what you want.
 Some of our testers also like to cut foldable foam pads into a mummy shape to shave a few grams.
 Others even like to cut pads down to torso length and then place their pack under their legs to save weight.
-Another option is to get a pad smaller than you would typically need and use your pack under your feet to keep your calves and feet off the ground.

 R-value

-If your trips occur primarily in the warmer months, the best ultralight sleeping pad for you can have a low R-value since you won’t need much insulation.
-The NEMO Switchback Ultralight Sleeping Pad, with its R-value of 2, may perform just fine for you.
 If you plan fastpacking trips in colder temperatures or where you may have to sleep on the snow, choose a pad with a higher R-value, such as the Therm-a-Rest NeoAir XLite NXT Sleeping Pad, which has an R-value of 4.5.
-For those who want to camp throughout the winter or just generally sleep cold, carrying the warmest pad in this guide, the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad could be worth the weight.
+For those who want to camp throughout the winter or generally sleep cold, carrying the warmest pad in this guide, the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad with its 7.3 R-value could be worth the weight.

 Inflatable Sleeping Pads

-Inflatable sleeping pads are almost always more comfortable than foam pads, so we recommend them for fastpackers and ultralight backpackers prioritizing nighttime comfort.
+Inflatable sleeping pads are almost always more comfortable than foam pads, so we recommend them for fastpackers and ultralight backpackers who prioritize nighttime comfort.
 They also pack down much smaller than foam pads, keeping your pack streamlined and small.
 A pad like the Therm-a-Rest NeoAir XLite NXT Sleeping Pad is an excellent option for someone looking for comfort while still keeping their pack weight low.

 The biggest downside to inflatable pads is that they can spring leaks.
-We recommend that inflatable pad users always sleep in a bivy, inside a tent with a floor, or on a ground tarp such as this window insulation plastic found at your local hardware store.
-A leaking pad can be not only uncomfortable but dangerous, as your pad keeps you warm in frigid temperatures.
-Inflatable pads are also more expensive than foam ones.
-We don’t recommend them for fastpackers or ultralight backpackers wanting to save a little cash.
+We recommend that inflatable pad users sleep in a bivy, inside a tent with a floor, or on a ground tarp such as this window insulation plastic found at your local hardware store.
+A leaking pad can be uncomfortable and dangerous if you are sleeping in cold temperatures.

 Foam Sleeping Pads

-Foam sleeping pads have the inherent benefit of being 100% puncture-proof, a valuable feature when choosing the best ultralight sleeping pad for trips that happen in rocky or desert environments.
-This reliability is one reason fastpackers and ultralight backpackers choose them over inflatable options.
 Foam pads are also relatively inexpensive.
-For example, the NEMO Switchback Ultralight Sleeping Pad is $155 less than our top inflatable pad pick, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.
+For example, the NEMO Switchback Ultralight Sleeping Pad is $150 less than our top inflatable pad pick, the Therm-a-Rest NeoAir XLite NXT Sleeping Pad.

 Mummy Versus Rectangular Shape

-Many inflatable pads are rounded at the head and foot, creating a mummy shape.
-Rounding the corners saves a decent amount of weight, but it also reduces the overall surface area of the pad significantly.
+Like many sleeping bags, many inflatable pads are rounded at the head and foot, creating a mummy shape.
+Rounding the corners saves a decent amount of weight, but it also significantly reduces the overall surface area of the pad.
 Even though a 72-inch long mummy-shaped pad and a 72-inch long rectangular pad are the same lengths, if you measure right down the middle, the rectangular pad will feel much longer because you can sleep diagonally, utilizing the corners.
-Some of our testers also find rectangular pads like the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad to be more stable and, therefore, more comfortable than mummy-shaped pads like the Sea to Summit Ultralight Insulated Air Sleeping Mat.

 Durability

-The bigger longevity issue of inflatables has to do with the durability of the insulation.
-Synthetic insulation, like that used in the Sea to Summit Ether Light XT Insulated Air Sleeping Mat, can compress over time like a foam pad.
-And the aluminized film insulation found on Therm-a-Rest and NEMO pads can flake off with use.
-Some manufacturers recommend that you try not to introduce moisture into your pad, to begin with, and then store it uncompressed and with the valve open to mitigate these issues.
+The more significant longevity issue of inflatables is the durability of the insulation.
+Synthetic insulation, like that used in the Sea to Summit Ultralight Insulated Air Sleeping Mat, can compress over time like a foam pad.
+The aluminized film insulation found on Therm-a-Rest and NEMO pads can flake off with use.

 Baffles are another point of failure for inflatable pads.
 Over time, internal welds can begin to fall apart, and the pad will bubble.